Join designer Niamh Thompson for an illuminating and critical discussion about the English village fete, its history and folklore.

 A recent graduate of the Royal College of Art, Niamh will also introduce her sculpture and multimedia work.
 There will be a chance to ask questions.

-The event will take place in our building and will be livestreamed on Wellcome Collection’s YouTube channel.
-Both will have captions but only the event in the building will have British Sign Language interpretation.
+The event took place in our building and was livestreamed on Wellcome Collection’s YouTube channel.

 Need to know